Rapid Insights: ‘I Love LA’ Turns Friendship Fails into Gen Z Gold

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Here’s what you need to know about High Potential:
+Here’s what you need to know about The Paper:

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding